 - The Roger B. Chaffee Planetarium at Grand Rapids Public Museum offers pre-made immersive shows as well as live, expert-led shows on a variety of space topics.

-Explore more information on all of GRAM’s educational experiences.
+Explore more information on all of the GRPM’s educational experiences.

 The Grand Rapids Children's Museum celebrates childhood and the joy of learning by providing an interactive, hands-on…

 Grand Rapids Children’s Museum